wp-plugins/gwolle-gb/readme.txt

 * 3. Place '[gwolle_gb]' in a page.
 That's it.
 * 4. You may disable comments in this post or page, because it may look confusing when there's the possibility to write a guestbook entry.

-Gwolle-GB uses the shortcode and places the guestbook on a page or post containing [gwolle_gb].
-Alternatively you can use the function `show_gwolle_gb();`to show the guestbook in your templates.
+As an alternative for the shortcode, you can use the function `show_gwolle_gb();` to show the guestbook in your templates.
 It couldn't be easier.

 = Updating from an old version =

+With version 1.0 there have been some changes:
-Since 0.9.9.1 Gwolle-GB uses the Shortcode API.
+* Gwolle-GB uses the Shortcode API now.
 Make sure your Guestbook page uses [gwolle_gb] instead of the old one.
-Also since that release, the posts that are visible to visitors has changed.
+* The entries that are visible to visitors have changed.
 Make sure to check if you have everything visible that you want and nothing more.

 = Todo/coming up in future releases =

 First priority is getting the plugin working with current WordPress and resolve a lot of bugs.

 * Bughunting (check all the FIXME's in the code).
-* Use $wpdb->prepare everywhere against SQL Injection Attacks.
+* Sanitize options.
 * Only use the main ReCaptcha plugin, do not include it ourselves.
-* Have the Backend use the new Entry class to share code and have less redundancy.
-* Update admin HTML/CSS.
-* Use no redirects.
-* Use a simple Message system.
 * Add possibility to empty trash and spam.
 * Make Install method more safe.
-* Make Import method more failsafe and refactor it.
+* Bring Import method back and refactor it.
+Add more sources.
+* Bring Uninstall back, this time in a seperate admin page?
 * Bring AJAX back, this time inside actions.
-* Bring Import and Uninstall back, this time in separate admin pages.
 * Bring Frontend Widget and Dashboard Widget back.
 * Redo Settings page with tabs for separate parts.
 * Add an RSS Feed for Guestbook Entries.